Möngke Khan: Administrative ethos

 In 1253, Möngke established the Department of Monetary affairs to control the issuance of paper money in order to eliminate the over-issue of the currency by Mongol and non-Mongol nobles since the reign of Great Khan Ögedei.
 His authority established united measure based on sukhe or silver ingot, however, the Mongols allowed their foreign subjects to mint coins in the denominations and use weight they traditionally used.
 During the reigns of Ögedei, Güyük, and Möngke, Mongol coinage increased with gold and silver coinage in Central Asia and copper and silver coins in the Caucasus, Iran, and Bolghar.

-In 1252–59, Möngke conducted a census of the Mongol Empire, including Iran, Afghanistan, Georgia, Armenia, Russia, Central Asia, and North China.
+Between 1252 and 1259, Möngke conducted a census of the Mongol Empire, including Iran, Afghanistan, Georgia, Armenia, Russia, Central Asia, and North China.
 While the census of China was completed in 1252, Novgorod in the far north-west was not counted until winter 1258–59.
 There was an uprising in Novgorod against Mongol rule in 1257, but Alexander Nevsky forced the city to submit to the Mongol census and taxation.
 The new census counted not only households but also the number of men aged 15–60 and the number of fields, livestock, vineyards, and orchards.
 Within the civilian register craftsmen were listed separately, while in the military registers auxiliary and regular households were distinguished.
 Clergy of the approved religions were separated and not counted.
 When the new register was completed, one copy was sent to Karakorum and one copy kept for the local administration.
 Möngke tried to create a fixed poll tax collected by imperial agents that could be forwarded to the needy units.
 Initially, the maximum rate was fixed at 10–11 gold dinars in the Middle East and 6–7 taels of silver in China.
 Protests from the landlord classes reduced this relatively low rate to 6–7 dinars and taels.
 Some officials raised the top rate on the wealthy of 500 dinars.
 While the reform did not lighten the tax burden, it made the payments more predictable.
 Even so, the census and the regressive taxation it facilitated sparked popular riots and resistance in the western districts.